-It is now more important than ever that everyone across Stirling keeps their eyes and ears open for children at risk of neglect and abuse during the COVID-19 outbreak.
+At this challenging time, it is now more important than ever that everyone across Stirling keeps their eyes and ears open for children at risk of neglect and abuse

 All communities can do their bit to protect children from harm.
 If you are worried at all about a child’s welfare, it is much better to say something than do nothing.

 If you are worried about a child, you can contact us to report concerns.

 During the day you can contact Stirling Council Social Work with concerns on 01786 471177.

 Out of Hours (after 5pm and weekends) you can contact the team on 01786 470500.

 If it is an emergency, contact the Police: 999 emergency number or 101.

 More information is available on the Child Protection Scotland website.

 With the current local and national restrictions, children will be spending more time online.
 Websites such as www.net-aware.org.uk or www.thinkuknow.co.uk help people report abuse and offer information on how to minimise potential risks from others online.